Waning Crescent

 IMPACTS

-Significant flooding may occur due to the overflow of streams and drainages.
+Significant flooding may occur due to excessive rainfall and overflow of streams and drainages.
 Roads in several areas may be closed, along with property damage in urban or low lying spots due to runoff.
 Landslides may also occur in areas with steep terrain.

 ADDITIONAL DETAILS